 Is relatively informal and very routine because the boys are very comfortable in that environment and they are more likely to open up about things when they feel safe.
-It really is ideal setup for them..
+It is the ideal setup for them.

 Tonight we talked about Emmett.

 Last Wednesday, Dr. Pattie and I were discussing the role that music plays in the boy’s lives.
 She wanted to get the boys to pick out songs that describe how they are feeling.
 That’s easier said than done with kids on the Autism Spectrum, so we were brainstorming.

 A day or two later, I took that video of Emmett singing Say Something, while on the way to school.
 It was a very profound experience for me because while he never talks about his Mom leaving, he sang that song with all his heart.
 I was teared up while driving because I felt the emotion coming from him and my heart broke when he had tears streaming down his face towards the end.
 It wasn’t that he was crying, it was more like his soul had purged a little bit.

 Anyway, Emmett said that I could show the video to Dr. Pattie and knowing Emmett as well as she does, she saw exactly what I did.

 You could tell he was getting a bit uncomfortable because he started acting really off the wall goofy and made me promise not to tell Dr. Pattie why this song was so special to him.

 I never had to say a word because I think anyone with even the slightest knowledge of what he’s been through, already knows why this song is special to him.

 While Emmett didn’t talk about why that song meant a lot to him, he did take us through his Playlist and share a couple of other songs that mean a lot to him.
 They were Jar of Hearts by Christina Perri and Falling Slowly by Glen Hansard.

 After we had talked about how songs have a way of helping to release emotions that are trapped in our bodies, it was time to head home.